The hospital is managed by a board of directors comprising 6 executive and 7 non executive directors.

 Registered members of Homerton University Hospital NHS Foundation Trust elect public and staff Governors by an election administered by the Electoral Reform Ballot Service.

-The sub-committees of the Board are the Audit Committee, Quality Improvement Committee, Risk Committee, Workforce Committee, Finance Committee and Patient & Public Involvement and Membership Development Committee.
+The sub-committees of the Board are the Audit Committee, Charitable Funds Committee, Risk Committee and the Remuneration and Nomination Committee.

 - Surgery, women's and sexual health services